Platform overview

 How do consumers feel about using AI tools in their household for things like meal planning and grocery shopping?
 Here's our latest data from the US and the UK.

-Our data shows that 63.8% of people have used AI-powered tools for food-related activities.
+AI adoption in food-related tasks is already firmly in the mainstream.
+Our data shows that 63.8% of people have used AI-powered tools for food-related activities

 In an early plot twist, it looks like Brits are more clued into AI tools than Americans – 66.8% of Brits have used AI tools, compared to just 60.8% of Americans.
 Typically we might think that the US is slightly ahead of the UK on tech adoption, but that may not be the case.